 #3: Proof of current vaccinations.
 We require Bordetella with 1 year.
 Rabies and a Parvo/Distepmer combo are required to be current within 3 years.
 We need printed documentation from your vet, or labels on paper with a date.
 Handwritten records, including a folded card from your vet, are not sufficient unless the vial labels are attached and dated.
 Most vet receipts have the date last given or next due summarized at the bottom, which is simple and sufficient.

 #4: Flea control information.
 We need to know what product you're using.
 We have Frontline Plus available for $20 (or $15 each for 2+ dogs), but prefer they're on something before coming in.
 You can often obtain a free sample from your vet.
 Any product acquired through a veterinarian is acceptable.
 The only over-the-counter products we accept are Frontline, Advantage, Advantix, and Pet Armor.
 We do not accept flea collars or budget brands.
 Capstar is not acceptable since it kills fleas on a dog for immediate relief, but has no lasting effect.
 We are very firm on this policy, even if you know your dog does not have fleas.
 This is for every dog's safety, including yours.

-#5: You're welcome to bring something from home that smells familiar for your dog.
+#5: You're welcome to bring a disposable item from home that smells familiar for your dog.
+This is optional.
 We recommend old rags and t-shirts since these items are typically thrown out at the end.
 They can get pretty stinky after being slept on for almost two weeks!
 You are welcome to bring most other items, just please not too much and nothing of sentimental or monetary value.